ReyNeill/Kontxt/README.md

 }
 ```

+PS: remember to always refresh the MCP server on Cursor Settings or other client to connect to the MCP via sse

 ## Alternative: Running with stdio Transport

 If you prefer to have the client start and manage the server process: